La Basilique du Sacré Coeur

 Watch out for scam artists

 Also beware: day or night, before you even get to the steps, the large open area down in front of the church, where the carousel is, is always full of a bunch of scam artists who try to force you to buy crappy bracelets.
 The scam is this: a guy blocks your path, with a big smile on his face, and tries to take your hand/arm.
-He distracts you with a little fast-talk (in whatever language you speak) about how these friendship bracelets are a tradition in his native Senegal.
+He distracts you with a little fast-talk (in whatever language you speak) about how these friendship bracelets are a tradition in his native country.
 Before you realize what's happening, the bracelet has been tied permanently onto your wrist and the guy is demanding ten Euros or something ridiculous like that.
 Don't let this happen to you!
 Don't stop to be polite, don't say no thank you, just keep walking, and if the guy blocks your path, just barge past him; he'll give up and find an easier target.
-I lived right next to Sacré Coeur for two years, and while I never got victimized by these guys, they sure as hell tried all the time.
+I lived right next to Sacré Coeur for years, and while I never got taken by these guys, they sure as hell tried all the time.
 And unfortunately I saw tourists falling into this trap over and over and over; I once took a photo of the front of Sacré Coeur from the street down below and later noticed in the foreground there were FOUR tourists getting bracelets tied onto them by four of these bracelet jerks, all at the same time.
 Horrible.
 I don't know why the cops put up with it.

 Take the scenic route